Riccarton High School Riccarton High School

 Recommended Prior Learning

 By consultation with Miss Cording.
-Students need a good attendance record, a willingness to participate and a clear career pathway.
+Students need a minimum of 80% attendance record, a willingness to participate and a clear career pathway.
+An STP class placement is also dependant on the student securing a place on a Dual Enrolment course at a Tertiary Education Provider (eg; ARA, SIT)

 SECONDARY TERTIARY PARTNERSHIP (STP)